openmessaging/benchmark/driver-rabbitmq/README.md

 $ mvn install
 ```

-## Creating a Pulsar cluster on Amazon Web Services (AWS) using Terraform and Ansible
+## Creating a RabbitMQ cluster on Amazon Web Services (AWS) using Terraform and Ansible

-In order to create an Apache Pulsar cluster on AWS, you'll need to have the following installed:
+In order to create an RabbitMQ cluster on AWS, you'll need to have the following installed:

 * [Terraform](https://terraform.io)
 * [The `terraform-inventory` plugin for Terraform](https://github.com/adammck/terraform-inventory)